RattyDAVE/alpine-simh/README.md

 Media in http://pdp-10.trailing-edge.com/
 NOT INSTALLED
 ### pdp11 https://en.wikipedia.org/wiki/PDP-11
-* CAPS-11 operating system for a PDP-11 with casette storage (courtesy of Digital Equipment Corporation, prepared by Malcolm Macleod and Lou Ernst)
-  * Installed in caps11_system **WORKING**

 * CAPS-11 BASIC interactive BASIC operating environment for a PDP-11 with casette storage (courtesy of Digital Equipment Corporation, prepared by Malcolm Macleod and Lou Ernst)
   * Installed in BASIC_CAPS-11_distribution **WORKING**

-* DOS/Batch-11 V10 for the PDP-11.
-  * Installed in dos11 **WORKING**

-* RSTS/E V7 distribution system and RSTS/E prebuilt system for the PDP-11 (under license provided by Mentec Corporation).
-  * Installed in rstsv7swre **WORKING**

-* PDP-11 UNIX V5 with sources (under license provided by Caldera Corporation).
-  * Installed in uv5swre **WORKING**

-* PDP-11 UNIX V6 with sources (under license provided by Caldera Corporation).
-  * Installed in uv6swre **WORKING**

-* PDP-11 UNIX V7 with sources (under license provided by Caldera Corporation).
-  * Installed in uv7swre **WORKING**

 ### pdp15 https://en.wikipedia.org/wiki/PDP-15
-* FOCAL15 for the PDP-15 (courtesy of Digital Equipment Corporation).
-Installed in focal15 **WORKING**

-* Advanced Software System, both Keyboard Monitor and Foreground/Background, for the PDP-15 (courtesy of Digital Equipment Corporation).
-Installed in adss15 **WORKING**

-* DOS-15 for the PDP-15 (courtesy of Digital Equipment Corporation).
-Installed in dos15 **WORKING**

 * XVM/DOS for the PDP-15 (courtesy of Digital Equipment Corporation).
 Not installed.

-* XVM/RSX for the PDP-15 (courtesy of Digital Equipment Corporation, prepared by Andrew Warkentin).
-Installed in xvmrsx - **This is probably the one want.**

 ### vax https://en.wikipedia.org/wiki/VAX
 * NetBSD 7.1.1 http://www.netbsd.org/ **WORKING**